europeana/Europeana-Patternlab/README.md

 ## Background
-Europeana has chosen to use Pattern Lab in order to develop its styleguide and maintain its sites’ stylesheets.
+Europeana has chosen to use Pattern Lab in order to develop its styleguide and maintain its sites’ stylesheets, javascripts, images and markup templates.
 Styleguide development is done on files within the /source/ directory of this project, focused primarily on the files within the /source/_patterns directory.
-Site assets are generated using compass and moved into the public directory using the /core/scripts/generateSite.command.
+Site assets are generated using compass (css) and grunt (js) and moved into the public directory using the /core/scripts/generateSite.command.

 ## Setup
 1. Clone this repo into a working directory.